 HOW MANY JEWISH UNDERGRADUATE STUDENTS ARE THERE ON CAMPUS?
 WHAT IS JEWISH LIFE LIKE HERE AT UD?

 There are approximately 2,250 Jewish students at UD, about 13% of the undergraduate population.
 Jewish students are an active, dynamic part of both Hillel and the campus community.
-Jewish student are involved in leadership roles in many of UD's student organizations.
+Jewish students are involved in leadership roles in many of UD's student organizations.
 There exist many opportunities for a student to become active in Jewish life-from culture to Israel advocacy to social justice to religious life-and students are always encouraged to pursue their own innovations and ideas.

 WHERE IS HILLEL LOCATED?

 The Abe and Pearl Kristol Center (Hillel) is located at 47 W Delaware Ave, across the street from the Trabant University Center parking garage.

 HOW CONNECTED IS HILLEL TO THE REST OF THE UNIVERSITY COMMUNITY?